Celsius452/Biostats.Midterm/README.md

 #In this repository you will find a master RStudio document(and its knitted render), a pdf of question reponses, as well as images for Dataset 1.

-#Please consider the master RStudio document the final code submission, and the question response pdf the final question responses.
+#Please consider 'dm5153-midterm-project.pdf' the final render of the knitted code, 'Biostatistics Midterm Question Responses.pdf' our final responses for the questions asked in the Midterm prompt